Restorative Justice FAQ

 No. Forgiveness is a personal choice, and no one will ever be pressured to forgive the person who harmed them.
 Restorative Justice can still be extremely valuable to both parties without forgiveness.

 The Restorative Justice process is in the hands of a trained facilitator, and confidentiality is taken very seriously.
 Facilitators will not allow the process to go ahead if they do not consider it safe to do so.

 No. Restorative Justice can be used alongside prison sentences or any other kind of punishment.
 Why me? have facilitated successful cases of Restorative Justice while people have been in prison, and their sentences have not been reduced as a result of Restorative Justice.
 Restorative Justice can also be used as part of a Out of Court Disposal, depending on the severity of the crime in question.
-As always, Restorative Justice will only go ahead with a victim’s consent.
+As always, Restorative Justice will only go ahead with both parties’ consent.